aeriaframework/docs/aeria/use-functions.md

 # useFunctions

-This is a shorthand function intended to reduce the boilerplate needed to pass in default functions to `Collection` definitions.
+This is a shorthand function intended to reduce the boilerplate needed to pass in builtin functions to `Collection` definitions.
 Functions will be returned strongely typed with the type passed to the template argument.

 ## Example usage